Shrikhand, Kesar Elaichi Shrikhand

 - Rub the saffron into the warm milk until it dissolves.

-- Mix together the hung curds, sugar, saffron mixture and cardamom in a bowl and churn using a hand blender.
+- Mix together the hung curds, sugar, saffron mixture and cardamom in a bowl and mix well using a whisk.

 - Serve the shrikhand garnished with slivers of pistachicos and almonds.